Spotify Technology S.A. (NYSE:SPOT) Shares Bought by Alps Advisors Inc.

-Alps Advisors Inc. lifted its stake in Spotify Technology S.A.
-(NYSE:SPOT – Free Report) by 1.9% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 7,698 shares of the company’s stock after acquiring an additional 144 shares during the quarter.
+Alps Advisors Inc. raised its position in Spotify Technology S.A.
+(NYSE:SPOT – Free Report) by 1.9% in the 3rd quarter, according to its most recent filing with the SEC.
+The firm owned 7,698 shares of the company’s stock after acquiring an additional 144 shares during the period.
 Alps Advisors Inc.’s holdings in Spotify Technology were worth $1,190,000 at the end of the most recent reporting period.

-Several other large investors have also recently made changes to their positions in SPOT.
-BlackRock Inc. lifted its holdings in Spotify Technology by 10.2% during the 2nd quarter.
-BlackRock Inc. now owns 4,853,331 shares of the company’s stock worth $779,202,000 after buying an additional 447,468 shares in the last quarter.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+BlackRock Inc. boosted its holdings in Spotify Technology by 10.2% in the 2nd quarter.
+BlackRock Inc. now owns 4,853,331 shares of the company’s stock valued at $779,202,000 after purchasing an additional 447,468 shares in the last quarter.
 Massachusetts Financial Services Co.
-MA increased its position in shares of Spotify Technology by 16.5% in the 3rd quarter.
+MA increased its holdings in Spotify Technology by 16.5% in the third quarter.
 Massachusetts Financial Services Co.
-MA now owns 3,699,008 shares of the company’s stock valued at $572,015,000 after purchasing an additional 523,237 shares during the last quarter.
+MA now owns 3,699,008 shares of the company’s stock valued at $572,015,000 after buying an additional 523,237 shares in the last quarter.
 T. Rowe Price Investment Management Inc. lifted its position in shares of Spotify Technology by 0.4% during the 4th quarter.
-T. Rowe Price Investment Management Inc. now owns 2,733,909 shares of the company’s stock worth $215,843,000 after purchasing an additional 10,302 shares during the last quarter.
-AMF Tjanstepension AB lifted its position in shares of Spotify Technology by 1.3% during the 3rd quarter.
-AMF Tjanstepension AB now owns 2,025,000 shares of the company’s stock worth $313,146,000 after purchasing an additional 25,000 shares during the last quarter.
-Finally, Acadian Asset Management LLC increased its holdings in Spotify Technology by 11.5% in the third quarter.
-Acadian Asset Management LLC now owns 1,916,821 shares of the company’s stock valued at $296,376,000 after buying an additional 197,368 shares during the last quarter.
-56.89% of the stock is currently owned by institutional investors and hedge funds.
+T. Rowe Price Investment Management Inc. now owns 2,733,909 shares of the company’s stock valued at $215,843,000 after acquiring an additional 10,302 shares during the period.
+AMF Tjanstepension AB boosted its stake in shares of Spotify Technology by 1.3% during the 3rd quarter.
+AMF Tjanstepension AB now owns 2,025,000 shares of the company’s stock worth $313,146,000 after acquiring an additional 25,000 shares in the last quarter.
+Finally, Acadian Asset Management LLC grew its holdings in shares of Spotify Technology by 11.5% in the 3rd quarter.
+Acadian Asset Management LLC now owns 1,916,821 shares of the company’s stock worth $296,376,000 after acquiring an additional 197,368 shares during the period.
+Hedge funds and other institutional investors own 56.89% of the company’s stock.

 Spotify Technology SA, together with its subsidiaries, provides audio streaming subscription services worldwide.
 It operates through two segments, Premium and Ad-Supported.
 The Premium segment offers unlimited online and offline streaming access to its catalog of music and podcasts without commercial breaks to its subscribers.